 Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
 When other security settings are specified, controls of the WPS page are not available.

-Figure 90.
+Figure 85.
 The page for configuring the WPS function.

-To activate the WPS function, click the ENABLE WPS button.
+To activate the WPS function, move the Enable WPS switch to the right.

 When the WPS function is enabled, the Information section is available on the page.